aDecoy/rust-workshop/docs/docs/module4/1_intro.md

 sidebar_position: 1
 ---

-# Module 4: Working with JSON in Rust
+# Working with JSON in Rust

 In this module, you'll learn how to work with JSON data in Rust using the powerful `serde` ecosystem.
 For you as a .NET developer, this is similar to using `System.Text.Json` or `Newtonsoft.Json` to serialize and deserialize objects, but with the added safety and performance that Rust provides.

-## Learning Objectives

-By the end of this module, you will:
-- Understand what the `serde` ecosystem is and how it works
-- Learn about Rust macros and procedural macros
-- Add JSON serialization and deserialization to your Rust types
-- Customize how your data is represented in JSON

 ## What is Serde?